renkilaharsha/LING-L645/README.md

 |    <img width="1604" alt="" src="project/output/cosine_sim_analysis/M_USE_title.png"> M-USE    | <img width="1604" alt="" src="project/output/cosine_sim_analysis/MDistill_title.png"> M-DISTILL BERT |
 | <img width="1604" alt="" src="project/output/cosine_sim_analysis/Multi_Bert_title.png"> M-BERT |   <img width="1604" alt="" src="project/output/cosine_sim_analysis/Xlmr_Bert_title.png"> XLMR-BERT   |

+When we look into the plot of ***XLMR-BERT*** the mean of the plot is near to 0.9 for all languages means the semantic meaning of the same title in the different languages are very near.
+But, in contrast Multi-lingual Bert is mean of all languages is around 0.5 which means the same vectors of same title is not close enough in all the languages.
+Multi-lingual universal encoder and Multi distill bert's mean is around 0.8 which is better than M bert model.

  ##### Domain Cosine-similarity  Plots

 |                                                                                                 |                                                                                                       |
 |:-----------------------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------------:|
 |    <img width="1604" alt="" src="project/output/cosine_sim_analysis/M_USE_domain.png"> M-USE    | <img width="1604" alt="" src="project/output/cosine_sim_analysis/MDistill_domain.png"> M-DISTILL BERT |
 | <img width="1604" alt="" src="project/output/cosine_sim_analysis/Multi_Bert_domain.png"> M-BERT |   <img width="1604" alt="" src="project/output/cosine_sim_analysis/Xlmr_Bert_domain.png"> XLMR-BERT   |

+Unlike from the title cosine similarity the distribution is not uniform for all the models and languages.
+Since the domain name is unique and will not be in any corpus this behaviour of non-uniformness is expected.
+Even in this Xlrm-Bert is better when compared with other models.

  ##### Description Cosine-similarity  Plots